matheusdavidmedeiros/2doapp/README.md

-2Do App - Solve Your Problems with Humor
+2Do App – Solve Your Problems with Humor

-2Do App is a task management application designed not only to help you organize and solve your "B.O."
-(Boletins de Ocorrência) efficiently but also to add a touch of humor to your daily tasks.
+2Do App is a task management tool designed to help you stay organized while adding a light-hearted twist to your daily routine.
+It makes tackling your to-do list more fun, turning everyday tasks into something you can actually smile about.

 Features

     Add Tasks: Allows you to add new tasks with a name and description.